datacoves/docs/docs/how-tos/vscode/datacoves-copilot/llm-config.md

 # Configure your LLM in Datacoves

+>[!NOTE] We currently only support the 4o model gpt model.

 ### Step 1: Create a Datacoves Secret

 Creating a [Datacoves Secret](/how-tos/datacoves/how_to_secrets.md) requires some key fields to be filled out: